marckassay/PowerBolt/README.md

 # MK.PowerShell.4PS

-Created to streamline coding by primarily completeing one objective; from having a [PowerShell](https://github.com/PowerShell/PowerShell) idea that is published to the world in minutes.
+Created to streamline coding by primarily completeing an objective of: from having a [PowerShell](https://github.com/PowerShell/PowerShell) idea that is published to the world in minutes.

 You have a PowerShell idea, you may have gone thru the process of having this idea to be available to the public.
 And in doing so, you might of created tests, documentation and published it to a repository such as [PowerShell Gallery](https://www.powershellgallery.com/).
 Doing so can be cumbersome especially when completing other objectives.
 4PS attempts to curb this process for you.

+Another objective of 4PS is to encourage publishing small (monad) scripts instead of a monolithic module in hopes to have it adapted in other modules.
+Hence the rationale of 4PS is to have several script files (.ps1) and one root module (.psm1).

 ## 4PS 101